Italian colonists in the Dodecanese: History

 In the 1936 Italian census of the Dodecanese islands, the total population was 129,135, of which 7,015 were Italians.
 Nearly 80% of the Italian colonists lived in the island of Rhodes.
 Approximately 40,000 Italian soldiers and sailors were on military duty in the Dodecanese islands in 1940.

-Fascist quadrumvir Cesare Maria De Vecchi was appointed as governor of the Italian Aegean Islands in 1936.
+Fascist quadrumvir Cesare Maria De Vecchi was appointed as governor of the Italian Islands of the Aegean in 1936.
 De Vecchi promoted a more forceful program of Italianization, which lasted until Italy's entry in World War II in 1940.

 During World War II, Italy joined the Axis powers, and used the Dodecanese as a naval staging area for its invasion of Crete in 1940.
 After the surrender of Italy in September 1943, the islands briefly became a battleground between the Germans, British and the Italians (the Dodecanese Campaign).
 The Germans prevailed, and although they were driven out of mainland Greece in 1944, the Dodecanese remained occupied until the end of the war in 1945, during which time nearly the entire Jewish population of 6,000 was deported and killed.
 Only 1200 of these Ladino-speaking Jews survived by escaping to the nearby coast of Turkey.
 In the Treaty of Paris in 1947, the islands were ceded to Greece.